 Indiana State Rep. Phillip Hinkle has

-Hinkle co-authored the bill that
+Hinkle is the co-author of a bill that

 created the state's “In God We Trust” license plate and earlier